What Age is The Right Age to See An Orthodontist?

-While most people picture teenagers in braces, The American Association of Orthodontists says 7 is actually the ideal time for your child to have his or her first visit with an orthodontist in Westport.
+While most people picture teenagers in braces, The American Association of Orthodontists says 7 is the ideal time for your child to have his or her first visit with an orthodontist.
 At Westwalk Orthodontic Group, we like to see our patients by age 8.

 Your child’s teeth may appear to be relatively straight, but there could be problems that only the well-trained eye of an orthodontist could spot.
 Early treatment may be able to prevent more serious issues from developing as the child grows.
 Early interventive treatment to correct subtle issues, such as jaw development and growth, can often mean later treatment will be shorter and less involved.
 In some cases, we can achieve results that we may not otherwise be able to once the jaw has stopped growing.

 Not every child who visits us at the age of 8 will require treatment right away, or even at all.
 Sometimes the smile and jaws are developing exactly as they should.
 However, starting a relationship at this age means we can begin to monitor your child’s growth and then, if indicated at any point, begin treatment at precisely the right time that it will have the most impact.